Basecoat & Mesh Reinforcement Layer Guide — How the Crack-Resistant Layer of UK EWI Works

 Step-by-Step Basecoat Application and Mesh Embedding

-Getting a crack-free reinforcement layer starts with the right mixing technique and a disciplined two-pass application method.
-As a general rule, you will need approximately 3.0–4.0 kg of dry adhesive per square metre for the mesh-embedding stage alone (so a 25 kg bag covers roughly 6–8 m² of wall at the correct 3–5 mm thickness).
-Mix the dry adhesive with clean water using a paddle mixer (never by hand) at the manufacturer's specified ratio — for Atlas Hoter U, that is 5.0–5.5 litres per 25 kg bag; for Ceresit ZU, it is the same range; for Roker U, use 5.5–6.0 litres per 25 kg bag.
-Let the mixed mortar stand for approximately five minutes, then remix briefly to activate the polymer modifiers fully.
-The resulting consistency should hold its shape on a trowel without slumping.
+Getting a crack-free reinforcement layer starts with correct mixing and a disciplined two-pass application method.
+As a general rule, the mesh-embedding stage consumes approximately 3.0–4.0 kg of dry adhesive per square metre, so a 25 kg bag covers roughly 6–8 m² of wall at the correct 3–5 mm thickness.
+Mix the dry adhesive with clean water using a paddle mixer (never by hand) at the manufacturer's specified ratio — for Atlas Hoter U, 5.0–5.5 litres per 25 kg bag; for Ceresit ZU, the same range; for Roker U, 5.5–6.0 litres per 25 kg bag.
+Let the mixed mortar stand for five minutes, then remix briefly to activate the polymer modifiers fully.
+The resulting consistency should hold its shape on a trowel without slumping, which is the visual cue that the polymer chemistry has come up to working strength.

-1. Apply the first pass of basecoat.
-Using a 10–12 mm notched trowel, spread an even layer of mortar (approximately 2–3 mm thick) directly onto the insulation boards.
-Work in vertical strips no wider than the mesh roll to avoid the basecoat skinning over before you embed the mesh.
+1. Apply the first basecoat pass.
+Using a 10–12 mm notched trowel, spread an even layer of mortar approximately 2–3 mm thick directly onto the insulation boards.
+Work in vertical strips no wider than the mesh roll to stop the basecoat skinning over before you embed the mesh.

 2. Embed the mesh into the wet basecoat.
 Unroll the fibreglass mesh vertically from top to bottom and press it into the fresh mortar using a flat stainless-steel trowel.
 Work from the centre of each strip outward to push trapped air to the edges.
 The mesh must sit in the outer third of the finished layer — never pressed flat against the insulation board, where it offers almost no tensile reinforcement.

-3. Apply the second pass of basecoat.
-While the first pass is still workable, skim a thin layer of mortar (approximately 1–2 mm) over the mesh until the fabric is no longer visible.
-The total finished thickness should fall between 3 and 5 mm — thick enough to fully encapsulate the mesh, but thin enough to avoid shrinkage cracking during curing.
+3. Apply the second basecoat pass.
+While the first pass remains workable, skim a thin layer of mortar approximately 1–2 mm over the mesh until the fabric is no longer visible.
+The finished thickness should fall between 3 and 5 mm — thick enough to fully encapsulate the mesh, but thin enough to avoid shrinkage cracking during curing.

 4. Reinforce stress points separately.
-Before applying the main mesh sheets, embed additional mesh patches diagonally at each corner of window and door openings (approximately 200 × 300 mm at 45°).
-These patches intercept the diagonal stress lines that radiate from opening corners and are the most common origin point for render cracks.
+Before applying the main mesh sheets, embed additional mesh patches diagonally at each corner of every window and door opening (approximately 200 × 300 mm at 45°).
+These patches intercept the diagonal stress lines radiating from opening corners — by far the most common origin point for render cracks on otherwise sound facades.

-Key Takeaway: Embed the fibreglass mesh in the outer third of the basecoat — not against the insulation board — and always overlap adjacent strips by a minimum of 100 mm to create a continuous, crack-resistant reinforcing shell across the entire facade.
+Key Takeaway: Embed the fibreglass mesh in the outer third of the basecoat — not against the insulation board — and always overlap adjacent strips by a minimum of 100 mm.
+Together those two rules account for the majority of crack-resistance performance on a finished EWI facade.

 Overlap Rules and Critical Detailing

 Every joint between mesh strips is a potential weak point, so correct overlapping is essential for long-term crack prevention.
-The industry-standard minimum overlap is 100 mm (10 cm) at all horizontal and vertical joints, and both the Atlas and Ceresit mesh rolls include printed guide markers to help you maintain this dimension consistently on site.
+The industry-standard minimum overlap is 100 mm at all horizontal and vertical joints, and both the Atlas and Ceresit mesh rolls include printed guide markers that help maintain this dimension consistently across a working scaffold.
 Mesh strips must never be butt-jointed edge-to-edge — even a 5 mm gap between strips creates a line of zero reinforcement where a crack will eventually form.
-For a detailed breakdown of overlap techniques and common mistakes, the fibreglass mesh overlap guide covers this topic in depth.
+For overlap geometry around tricky details and the most common overlap mistakes seen on UK sites, the dedicated fibreglass mesh overlap guide covers that ground in depth.

 Detail Location Minimum Overlap Notes